Discussion in 'General Sonic Discussion' started by Beamer the Meep, Jul 25, 2020.

 The fact about the game, is it's rushed.
 It's rushed to hell and back.
 But, underneath all that, as someone else said, there's passion and ambition.
 If you go into the game expecting a regular Sonic game, of course you'll be disappointed.
 But being self-aware at what the game is, and going in knowing what it is, well there's certainly a lot of enjoyment to gleam out of it.
 It's the same reason why people want to remake it to be good; there are things in the game that don't require large amounts of retooling to make fun.
 What we got was a game that needed heavy judicious editing down, and then a coat of polish and bug-fixes, to have something truly special.... of course we didn't get that in the end :P

 It's to date the last console 3D Sonic game that tried to have unique stage construction across the board; instead of opting to construct each level from (a) generic template/s like all the succeeding 3D games (Lost World, Boost, Storybook) have done.
 It's also second to the first Adventure in pulling off unique 3D stage construction the best.
 Heroes is crippled by having their core ideas (teamwork mechanics) pigeonholed into the levels, Shadow suffers from its grimdark aesthetic making most of levels visually identical.
 Lost World Wii U's 3D levels almost never deviate from either being planetoids or halfpipes, and those planetiod/halfpipe levels are hardly different from each other as well.
-I don't think I need to elaborate on the rest (Lost World 3DS and the Boost/Storybook 3D Sonic games).
+I don't think I need to elaborate on the rest (Lost World 3DS, the Boost/Storybook 3D Sonic games, and *especially* Adventure 2).

 And the E3 Instrumental version of His World is a genuine banger.